opencpn-radar-pi/radar_pi/README.md

 @nohal contributed the packaging installers, without which this would still be a set of sources instead of deliverable packages for various platforms.

-@Hakansv did a lot of testing and contributed the idle timer, and contributed work on the translations.
+@Hakansv did a lot of testing and contributed the idle timer, and coordinated work on the translations.

 @douwefokkema also tested a lot and implemented the heading on radar functionality, optimised the OpenGL drawing, implemented the refresh rate code and optimised the target trails code.
 Douwe also made the MARPA and ARPA functionality.

-@seandepagnier shader support and some optimizations.
+@seandepagnier wrote initial shader support, challenged us to improve the code and wrote some optimizations.

 [![Hosted By: Cloudsmith](https://img.shields.io/badge/OSS%20hosting%20by-cloudsmith-blue?logo=cloudsmith&style=for-the-badge)](https://cloudsmith.com)